halencarjunior/s3-xplode/README.md

 - You should have a list of previously enumerated s3 with public permission.
 - You could use my other script, sss3, to search for public buckets
+- patterns.config file containing regex to scan for files.
+Edit this file and include your own regex for a secret type

 ## Usage